 Seven Week Second Session Courses (10/13/2022 - 12/07/2022):

-- 10/17/2022: Instructor approval required on a Change of Schedule form to add or change classes
+- 11/11/2022: Instructor's and dean's signatures are required on all Change of Schedule forms to add or change classes

 Important note: this is not an exhaustive list of all dates and deadlines.

 Winter 2022 and Spring 2023

 The Schedule of Classes for Winter 2022 and Spring 2023 is viewable in UAccess.

 - Check out the How to Register page to help prepare you for registration.

 - The Registration Schedule can be found on the Dates and Deadlines page.

 Contacting Psychology Advisors

 Appointments can be scheduled with your assigned advisor or you can search all Psychology advisor availability via Trellis.

 Psychological Science Majors and Pre-Majors: Randy Yazzie - email@example.com